kimiakhs/Muscle-activation-OpenSim-sEMG/README.md

 4. Turn on the 6 Hz filtering.
 5. Save the results in the desired Directory.
 6. Run the inverse dynamics.
+7. Close the model.

-# Model modification for static oprimization
+# Model modification for static optimization
 Multiply muscle forces by 2:
 1. Open ModifyModel.m.
 2. Change modelFile to match your scaled model file path.